Generative Specification

 Experiment Description Status

-RX Replication Experiment.
-Independent verification: given the committed GS document, any developer with Docker and an Anthropic API key can reproduce 104 passing tests against a live PostgreSQL instance. ✅ Complete
+RX Replication experiment.
+Any developer with Docker and an Anthropic API key can reproduce 104 passing tests against a live PostgreSQL instance. ✅ Complete

 Quality Gates